RyanHunter-DV/rhFlow/rsim/v5.0/doc/v1/Overview.md

 ### Design
 The design is the only top meta-data collection of a project.
 It'll collect all available components within this project.
 - Support component instance, by which can set alias name for a component so that it can be easily operated by the design configuration.
-More details in [[features/ipxact/Design|Design]] #TBD , need build the details
+- For components that needed by other components, it will be automatically instantiated More details in [[features/ipxact/Design|Design]] #TBD , need build the details
 ### Component
 Component is the central placeholder for the meta-data designs, such as HDL or Verif sources.